theochem/Selector/doc/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with DiverseSelector.
+This page details how to get started with selector.